 DESIGNS OF THE CELTS

-The history of Celtic art at this period is confused but broadly speaking in fifth and sixth century Britain and Ireland schools of Celtic metalworking existed, depending on La Tene traditions which seem to have been preserved in a relatively pure form in the north and west of Britain and in Ireland.
+The history of Celtic art at this period is confused but broadly speaking in fifth and sixth century Britain and Ireland, schools of Celtic metalworking existed based on La Tene traditions which seem to have been preserved in a relatively pure form in the north and west of Britain and in Ireland.

 In southern Britain romanized traditions exerted their influence and this permeated the workshops outside the colony.
 Thus a modified version of the La Tene style developed.

 Technological influences also came from Roman art.
 Craftsmen in metalwork began to experiment in working with silver, although tinning and silvering may have been adopted to imitate the effect of silver which may have been in short supply.
 Millefiori glass came into use.
 The style is best referred to as Ultimate La Tene and, in the later sixth and seventh centuries with the adoption of new colours in enamelling, extremely florid effects were achieved by bronze smiths.

 Ornament was dominated by trumpet scrolls, fine spirals often designed to be seen as a reserved line of metal in a field of red enamel and this motif is best exemplified on the escutcheens of a series of vessels called "hanging bowls".
 The majority of these bowls are from pagan Anglo-Saxon cemeteries in eastern and southern England.
 Their decoration is distinctively Celtic in character and it has often been argued that they represent booty taken by the conquerors from the Celtic lands to the west.
 It is, however, perfectly possible that many were made by British craftsmen working locally for new, Germanic patrons.
 Workshops capable of producing similar material were operating in western Britain and Ireland at this time, but finds of bowls or bowl fragments are very rare.